Bringing water along when hiking should not be an argument and neither is it an option.

 The volume of water to carry along is dependent on how long you plan to hike and the season in which you set out to hike.

-- Hiking for half a day: Depending on how much you get thirsty, the ideal water to bring along is 6 litres (24 cups).
+Depending on how much you get thirsty, the ideal water to bring along is 6 liters (24 cups).

 Hi there, I am Orson Brown, a passionate explorer and the one behind Stop, Reset!
 Do you like hiking, climbing or camping, but don’t know how to get started?
 Follow our journey to prepare your trip best!